toofarm/shanecom/_content/posts/how-to-make-a-responsive-sliding-mobile-menu-in-react.js.md

 ![](/uploads/2022_03_08_screen-shot-2022-03-07-at-4-09-25-pm.png)

-Using media queries, I then hide the actual navigation component when the user is viewing on mobile.
+Using media queries, I then hide the Navigation component when the user is viewing the app on mobile.

 Note that I'm not just slapping 'display: none' on the nav component; instead, I'm using the 'transform' property to pull the navigation outside of the viewport.